Opening at Nuremberg (November 21, 1945)

 * * *

-Justice Robert H. Jackson, U.S. Chief of Counsel, then delivered his opening statement.
+Justice Robert H. Jackson then delivered his opening statement.
 He had been writing and honing it for over a month.
-The first five paragraphs, transcribed here as he spoke them, explained the entirety of the Nuremberg trial undertaking:
+The opening paragraphs, transcribed here as he spoke them, explained the entirety of the Nuremberg trial undertaking:

 The privilege of opening the first trial in history for crimes against the peace of the world imposes a grave responsibility.
 The wrongs which we seek to condemn and punish have been so calculated, so malignant, and so devastating that civilization cannot tolerate their being ignored because it cannot survive their being repeated.
 That four great nations, flushed with victory and stung with injury, stay the hand of vengeance and voluntarily submit their captive enemies to the judgment of the law is one of the most significant tributes that power has ever paid to reason.